geekyskr/Web-Crawling-API/README.md

 **Implementation Technologies**
 - NodeJs
-- Node Js lib puppeteer for crawling data from a website.
+- Node Js lib cheerio for crawling data from a website.